mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 maintenance.
 That's a personal choice though.

-### Don't let reviewers let things drag out too long
+### Don't let reviewers drag things out too long

-*Can you just add one more thing?*
+*"Can you just add one more thing?"*

 Developers want to get their work in quickly.
 Reviewers sometimes want to ask lots of questions, make small suggestions,